-I am a fifth year CS Ph.D. student at College of William and Mary.
+I am a final year Ph.D. student at the Department of Computer Science in the College of William and Mary.
 I am advised by Professor Xu Liu.
 I received my B.S. in Computer Science and Engineering from Bangladesh University of Engineering and Technology in 2009.

 [TPDS'18] "LWPTool: A Lightweight Profiler to Guide Data Layout Optimization", Chao Yu, Probir Roy, Yuebin Bai, Hailong Yang, Xu Liu, IEEE Transactions on Parallel and Distributed Systems, 2018.

 [HPDC'16] "SMT-Aware Instantaneous Footprint Optimization", Probir Roy, Xu Liu and Shuaiwen Leon Song, The 25th ACM International Symposium on High-Performance and Distributed Computing, May 31 - Jun 4, 2016, Kyoto, Japan.
 Acceptance ratio: 15.5% (20/129).